MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/quick-measure-suggestions.md

 LocalizationGroup: Create reports
 ---
 # Quick measure suggestions
 Quick measure suggestions assist creation of DAX measures using natural language instead of using templates or writing DAX from scratch.
-Quick measure suggestions with Copilot feature is no longer available in public preview.
+Quick measure suggestions with Copilot feature are no longer available in public preview.

 :::image type="content" source="media/quick-measure-suggestions/quick-measure-copilot-pane.png" alt-text="Screenshot of the Copilot pane with an example.":::